WellyZhang/LearningGit/README.md

 When you create a branch, all Git needs to do is create a new pointer.

-To create a new brach and navigate to it
+To create a new brach (based on the current one) and navigate to it
 ```
 git branch <branchname>
 git checkout <branchname>